 The architecture of Ávila reflects the martial and entrepreneurial spirit of its early inhabitants (soldiers of fortune, aristocrats of modest means and peasants) who were prepared to risk everything to profit from the freedom and opportunities afforded by life on the frontier.
 The town is encircled by strikingly complete late-11th century walls, whilst inside, the small fortified palaces of its late medieval inhabitants show the same desire for a good life as the late medieval houses of the Italian urban classes.
 Declared a National Monument in 1884, the walled enclosure dates back to the Middle Ages.
 In addition to its obvious defensive function, the wall controlled the entrance of provisions and merchandise, and also isolated the city, guarding it against the potential outbreak of a plague or epidemic.

 Whilst in Ávila we visit the Romanesque church of San Vicente and view the Cathedral's exterior.
-We also enjoy a special tour of a private palace hosted by its owners and view the family archives that have been collected over the centuries.
+We also enjoy a special tour of a private palace hosted by its owners (by special appointment to be confirmed in 2021).